GCSE Biology Cells Revision Notes

 Key Concepts

-- 2Cells can be prokaryotic (without a nucleus) or eukaryotic (with a nucleus).
+- 2Cells can be prokaryotic or eukaryotic.

 Simple Explanation